OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/shadow-ray-manipulation.md

                 In the upper right, we have a green light casting blue shadows, and in the upper middle, we have a blue light casting green shadows.
 A min_shadow_distance is set on the green light on the right.
 Note that, as min_shadow_distance increases, all of the blue shadows cast by the green light start to disappear.
-The green shadows cast by the blue light are unaffected, as this setting applies **only** to the shadow rays cast toward the green light.
+The green shadows cast by the blue light are unaffected, as this setting applies <b>only</b> to the shadow rays cast toward the green light.
     </figcaption>
 </figure>